 Here are the full terms of the promotion:

-Offer available for purchases made between 12:00 AM ET April 1, 2019 and 11:59 PM ET May 1, 2019 inclusive.
+Offer available for purchases made between 12:00 AM ET June 27, 2019 and 11:59 PM ET August 23, 2019 inclusive.
 This is an exclusive, non-transferable offer for intended recipient only and may not be forwarded.
 Bonus points will be awarded upon completion of the transaction.
 Bonus points will be awarded to the recipient of the points purchase.
 Offer is subject to change.
 Offer cannot be combined with any other offer.
-Only purchases made online are eligible for bonus.

-Is it worth buying IHG points with an 80% bonus?
+Is it worth buying IHG points with a 100% bonus?

 Over the years IHG Rewards Club has devalued their redemption rates quite a few times, though for people buying points, it hasn’t necessarily been bad news.
 IHG has lowered the cost to purchase points, with many promotions they’ve increased the cap on how many points you can buy, and the IHG® Rewards Club Premier Credit Card has a great fourth night free benefit.

-IHG’s most expensive hotels go for 70,000 points per night, so if you had the IHG® Rewards Club Premier Credit Card, you could get four nights at that rate.
-That’s like paying just ~$290 per night including taxes and fees at some of IHG’s best properties.
+IHG’s most expensive hotels typically go for 70,000 points per night, so if you had the IHG® Rewards Club Premier Credit Card, you could get four nights at that rate.
+That’s like paying just $262.50 per night including taxes and fees at some of IHG’s best properties.

 This represents significant savings over what many of these hotels usually charge.

 I wouldn’t speculatively buy points, but there’s value to be had under the right circumstances.
 Sometimes this can be a deal on IHG’s highest end hotels, and other times there’s value to be had with their mid-range properties as well.